-- The producer publish a message to an exchange.
+- The producer publishes a message to an exchange.
 When you create the exchange, you have to specify the type of it.
 The different types of exchanges are explained in detail later on.

 - The exchange receives the message and is now responsible for the routing of the message.
-The exchange take different message attributes into account, such as routing key, depending on the exchange type.
+The exchange takes different message attributes into account, such as routing key, depending on the exchange type.